HealthRex/CDSS/scripts/DevWorkshop/FHIR/fhir_endpoints.md

 - Python 3.6+ with `requests` installed (`pip install requests`)
 - Stanford VPN running on Full traffic, non–split tunnel (setup [here](https://uit.stanford.edu/service/vpn)).
 - `env_vars.sh` file: To obtain this file, first email *Jonathan* to request access and receive written permission.
-Once you have permission, forward the email to *Ruoqi* or *François*, who will SECURE:email you the file. **Keep this file confidential.**
+Once you have permission, forward the email to *Ruoqi* or *François* or *Fateme*, who will SECURE:email you the file. **Keep this file confidential.**

 Load all login environment variables in the current shell before running Python:
 ```bash